nlebeck/CouchPotato/README.md

 ## Config file options

 There are several settings that can be changed by editing the corresponding child element of the `options` element in the config file.
+(As mentioned above, the config file is an XML file called `Config.xml` located in the same directory as the CouchPotato executable, and a default config file will be generated for you if one is not there already.)

 * `browser` element: sets the browser used to open websites.
 The `processName` child element contains the browser's process name, and the `path` child element contains the executable